michaeldonnelly/smart-app-launch/input/pages/app-state.md

   information is `/Basic` (e.g., for `POST /Basic`), since non-App-State CRUD operations on `Basic` would use this same path.

-* Ensure that requests can be authorized based on the access token and request content alone, without having to retrieve resources from a data store.
-For example, each request to modify app state includes the subject and code associated with the state, and these values are not allowed to change across updates for a given state object.
-  By comparing these values against the context in the supplied access token, an access control decision can be made prior to retrieving the current contents of a given state object.

 * Ensure that App State can be persisted separately from other `Basic` resources managed by the EHR.
 This stems from the fact that App State is essentially opaque to the EHR and should not be returned in general-purpose queries for `Basic` content (which may be used to surface first-class EHR concepts).

+* Ensure that requests can be authorized "statically", i.e. based on the access token and request content alone, prior to retrieving resources from a data store.
+For example, authorizing a CRUD request like `GET /Basic/123` would require retrieving the resource from the data store before being able to evaluate its subject and coding against the access token context.
+By including the subject and coding in all query and modify requests (and by ensuring these values can never change across updates for a given state object), we allow servers to compare these values against the context in the supplied access token before retrieving resources from a data store.